 2. How is my total hours earned computed?

 Based on the number of RVC credits earned (includes courses under and above 100 level) as well as any additional coursework from other colleges you have had reviewed to apply to your RVC degree/certificate.
+Evaluations must be completed no less than 5 weeks prior to your assigned priority date to be used in the computation of completed hours.

 3. What prevents students from registering on the wrong day?